advanced-go/messaging/README.md

 # messaging

 Messaging inspired to capitalize on the Go language for application development.
 Determining the patterns that need to be employed is critical for writing clear idiomatic Go code.
-This YouTube video [Edward Muller - Go Anti-Patterns][emuller], does an excellent job of framing idiomatic go.
+This YouTube video
-[Robert Griesemer - The Evolution of Go][rgriesemer], @ 4:00 minutes, a

 ## core
 [Core][corepkg] provides functionality for processing an Http request/response.
 Exchange functionality is provied via a templated function, utilizing